How to Prepare

 - Check out their social media feeds, mission, vision and values, any upcoming projects that could add value to your conversation at the fair.

 Register for our upcoming "Preparing for Career Fair Success" workshops.

 Not able to attend?
-Check out our workshop handouts
+Check out our looking for a job topic.

 What to Prepare